Divi Tips 71

 }

-6 - Changing the margins and alignments of the text and the form :
+6 - Change the margins and alignments of the text and form:

 .et_bloom .et_bloom_form_container .et_bloom_form_content {